canjs/can-connect/readme.md

 };
 ```

-And, we might want a special list type with a `completed` and `active` method:
+And, we might want a special list type with `completed` and `active` methods:

 ```
 var TodoList = function(todos){